syncfusion-content/blazor-docs/blazor/gantt-chart/accessibility.md

 ## Keyboard navigation

-Gantt functionalities can be interactive with keyboard shortcuts.

-The following keyboard shortcuts are supported by Gantt.
+The Gantt component followed the [keyboard interaction](https://www.w3.org/WAI/ARIA/apg/patterns) guideline, making it easy for people who use assistive technologies (AT) and those who completely rely on keyboard navigation.
+The following keyboard shortcuts are supported by the Gantt component.

 Interaction Keys |Description
 -----|-----